Usage¶

 print(f" - {file.name}")

-After downloading, you should find the following files inside the forecast_files/
+After downloading, you should find the following files inside the forecast_files/ directory:

 Warning